Scott Wiener: Halloween kids event

 In October 2024, pro-Palestinian protesters disrupted a children's pumpkin carving event hosted by Wiener.
-Wiener reiterated his support for the two-state solution and said the protesters were targeting him in ways "in ways that they're not targeting non-Jewish leaders."
+He reiterated his support for the two-state solution and said the protesters were targeting him "in ways that they're not targeting non-Jewish leaders."

+San Francisco Trans March

+In 2026, while running for Congress, Wiener was heckled by protesters at the San Francisco Trans March who hounded him over his position on the genocide in Gaza.
+Wiener claims he was forced to leave prematurely out of fear of further escalation, his first time not attending since 2004.
+Wiener believes he was forced to leave over his Jewish identity and background, describing the incident as antisemitic.